getsops/sops/README.rst

 Set a sub-part in a document tree
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``sops`` can set a specific part of a YAML or JSON document, by providing
+SOPS can set a specific part of a YAML or JSON document, by providing
 the path and value in the ``--set`` command line flag.
 This is useful to
 set specific values, like keys, without needing an editor.